Vincent G. Capece, Jr.

 Laura A. Martino

 Laura A. Martino, Vice President, Marketing and Development, joined the Hospital in 1996.
-She has over 20 years of experience in hospital development.
-Ms. Martino has served on the boards of New England Association for Healthcare Philanthropy, Planned Giving Group of Connecticut and Leave a Legacy Connecticut.
-Additionally, Ms. Martino has administrative responsibilities for volunteer services, the health science libraries, and the Hospital’s community benefit program.
-Ms. Martino’s education includes; a Bachelor of Arts degree from Keene State College, the Institute for Healthcare Philanthropy at the University of Wisconsin and Rensselaer Healthcare Administration program.
+She has over 25 years of experience in philanthropy and marketing.
+Ms. Martino has served on the boards of New England Association for Healthcare Philanthropy, Planned Giving Group of Connecticut and Leave a Legacy Connecticut, as well as numerous community agencies.
+Additionally, Ms. Martino has administrative responsibilities for Volunteer Services, the Health Science Libraries, and the Hospital’s Community Benefit Program.
+Ms. Martino received a bachelor of arts degree from Keene State College and studied at the Institute for Healthcare Philanthropy at the University of Wisconsin and Rensselaer at Hartford.

 Arthur V. McDowell, M.D.

 Arthur V. "Bud" McDowell, III, M.D., Vice President, Clinical Affairs, is a native of Middletown.
 After a 25-year career as a practicing cardiologist, he joined the Executive Staff in January 2008.
 He has a Bachelor of Arts degree from the College of the Holy Cross and a medical degree from Albany Medical College.
 He is board certified in internal medicine and cardiology, a Fellow of the American College of Physicians and the American College of Cardiology, past President of the Medical Staff and former Chairman of the Board of Middlesex Health System.

 Gregory B. Nokes, Vice President, Human Resources, joined the Hospital in 2007.
 Previously, he spent over 25 years in private law practice specializing in labor and employment matters.
 As a partner in the law firms of McCarter & English, LLP and Cummings & Lockwood, LLC, he represented several Connecticut hospitals, including Middlesex.
 Mr. Nokes holds a B.S. in Management from the University of Vermont and a J.D. from the University of Connecticut School of Law, where he was an Editor of the Connecticut Law Review.

 Jesse Wagner, M.D.